psjhay/plota/README.md

 # plota_app

-This is an app that help a user plot a 2- dimensional dataset that has the comma (,) as it's delimeter.
+This is an app that help a user plot a 2- dimensional dataset that has the comma (,) as it's dilimeter.

 The user interface has three buttons